abenkoula71/day13-tiktoklikescroller/README.md

   tiktoklikescroller: ^0.2.3
 ```

-# 2-Import the  slider_button package in your dart file.
+# 2-Import the  tiktoklikescroller package in your dart file.

 ```
 import 'package:tiktoklikescroller/tiktoklikescroller.dart';